 Improper closure during winters can lead to damages in your hot tub or spa.
 With winter on its way, it is pertinent to close down the spa securely with a good spa cover.
 However, there are some important tips to remember while winterizing your hot tub or spa.

-Clean the vents and the filters by removing and soaking them in water and cleaning solution.
+- Clean the vents and the filters by removing and soaking them in water and cleaning solution.
 This will help to dissolve any residual oil and sediments.

 - Place the cover on top of the spa.
 Use a thermal cover, fiberglass or wood hard covers to protect the hot tubs during winter seasons.
 These covers prevent seepage of water into the tubs.
 Use a protective tarp on top of the spa cover and secure it properly with ropes and bungees so that it is not blown away by wind.

 It is important to choose spa covers according to the type of hot tub.
 Hot tub covers protect it from harsh climatic conditions, debris and accidents.
 So, it is wise to invest in a good quality spa cover which can be bought from Master Spa at affordable price rates.